Boukos/sas_kernel/README.md

 * SAS 9.4 or higher -- This includes [SAS Viya](http://www.sas.com/en_us/software/viya.html)
 * Linux OS

+With the latest changes in [saspy](https://github.com/sassoftware/saspy) it is no longer a requirement that Jupyter and SAS be installed on the same machine.
+SAS and Jupyter can now communicate via passwordless ssh.
+This is in response to [issue 11](https://github.com/sassoftware/sas_kernel/issues/11).
+The configuration details are located in [sascfg.py](https://github.com/sassoftware/saspy/blob/master/saspy/sascfg.py)

 ## Install
 To successfully use the SAS Kernel you must have each of the following:
 * [SAS version 9.4 or above](http://www.sas.com)